dara1429/VirtualReality_LeapMotion_Piano/README.md

 - This application provides the ability for a user to play a virtual piano (with VR), while using fully mapped hands (via Leap Motion).
 This allows for more accurate, real-to-life playing of a piano.
 - The user can choose to play on the virtual piano freely, highlighting his/her keystrokes, or practice by following a series of keystrokes read in by a sample song file.

+- Note : Unity was used for version control as only one of the groups computers could run/test the Oculus software reliably.

 Build Requirements :